wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 The top tier of these measurements and contracts is the Service Level Objective (SLO).
 An SLO sets the expectation for how available a service is and how it should perform. by no means are SLO's purely technical measurements.
 They require the input of a business and should be linked to both product and overall business expectation.

-SLOs are measurable, numerical values of system availability.
+SLOs are measurable, numerical values of system availability/reliability.
+They go hand in hand with error budgets, which are targets for the maximum amount of time a service is unavailable/unreliable in a quarter.

-> **SLOs can—and should—be a major driver in prioritizing work for SREs and product developers, because they reflect what users care about.
-A good SLO is a helpful, legitimate forcing function for a development team.
-But a poorly thought-out SLO can result in wasted work if a team uses heroic efforts to meet an overly aggressive SLO, or a bad product if the SLO is too lax.
-SLOs are a massive lever: use them wisely.**
+When it comes to discussing work, a team and product can refer back to SLO's to help determine it's value and purpose.
+This is assuming it is a well defined "good" measure which doesn't increase work for a team because it's too stretched.

 ### Determining SLO's